Special Issues Arising when Taking Evidence from State Parties

-States and their various authorities may often be involved in matters of substantial importance for their internal or foreign policies, such as the development of internal policies about national security, or a dispute with another state.
-As a part of the state’s engagement in such matters, various pieces of information may be generated that are sensitive for the state both internally and externally.
+States and their various authorities may often be involved in matters of substantial importance for their internal or foreign policies, such as the development of internal policies related to national security, or a dispute with another state.
+As a part of the state’s engagement in these matters, various pieces of information may be generated that are sensitive for the state both internally and externally.

 As discussed above, most rules governing arbitration proceedings vest arbitral tribunals with wide discretion in resolving evidentiary issues.
-However, specific mention of questions of disclosure protection exists only as exceptions, rather than as rules.
-Examples of these exceptions are the 2016 Arbitration Rules of the Singapore International Arbitration Centre, which explicitly vest tribunals with the power to determine ‘any claim of legal or other privilege’, the JAMS International Arbitration Rules and Procedures, and the International Dispute Resolution Procedures of the International Centre for Dispute Resolution, which both provide that the tribunal will ‘take into account’ any applicable principle of privilege.
+However, the specific mention of questions regarding disclosure protection exists only as an exception, rather than a rule.
+Examples of these exceptions are the 2017 Investment Arbitration Rules of the Singapore International Arbitration Centre and its 2016 Arbitration Rules, which explicitly vest tribunals with the power to determine ‘any claim of legal or other privilege’, the JAMS International Arbitration Rules and Procedures, and the International Dispute Resolution Procedures of the International Centre for Dispute Resolution, which both provide that the tribunal will ‘take into account’ any applicable principle of privilege.

-In the investment treaty arbitration arena, there are some treaties explicitly governing the issue of disclosure protection.
-However, such examples also exist as an exception, rather than a rule.
-An example is the 2012 US Model Bilateral Investment Treaty, which limits access to information determined to be contrary to the state’s ‘essential security interests’ or the disclosure of which would ‘impede law enforcement or otherwise be contrary to the public interest’.
-Other examples are the North American Free Trade Agreement (NAFTA) and the Free Trade Agreement between China and Australia.
+In the investment treaty arbitration arena, there are some treaties that explicitly govern the issue of disclosure protection.
+However, these examples also exist as an exception, rather than a rule.
+An example is the 2012 US Model Bilateral Investment Treaty, which limits access to information the disclosure of which is determined to be contrary to the state’s ‘essential security interests’ or that would ‘impede law enforcement or otherwise be contrary to the public interest’.
+Other examples are the North American Free Trade Agreement and the Free Trade Agreement between China and Australia.

-When a state seeks to withhold disclosure of information that is politically sensitive, arbitral tribunals might first consider the national laws of that state.
+When a state seeks to withhold a disclosure of information that is politically sensitive, arbitral tribunals might first consider the national laws of that state.
 Most states have internal rules or regulations providing protection from disclosure of documents because they are politically sensitive.
 However, these protections may vary in their scope.
 In some jurisdictions, predominantly common law jurisdictions, the disclosure protections for politically sensitive information are considered to be a type of privilege and may automatically cover documents or other evidence based on the content of the politically sensitive information.
-In others, predominantly civil law jurisdictions, disclosure protection may not automatically apply if the content of evidence is politically sensitive.
-Rather, in these jurisdictions, for the disclosure protection to be effective, it may require a formal classification procedure under local laws and a labelling of the information or a document as secret, assigning it the appropriate secrecy level under the applicable regulation.
+In others, predominantly civil law jurisdictions, disclosure protection may not automatically apply if the content of the evidence is politically sensitive.
+Rather, in these jurisdictions, for the disclosure protection to be effective, a formal classification procedure under local laws and a labelling of the information or a document as secret, assigning it the appropriate secrecy level under the applicable regulation, may be required.

 A particularly salient question in international arbitrations involving states or public entities is the production of evidence that has allegedly been obtained illegally.
-With the development of information technology services and new technologies, situations in which such evidence is at stake have become more and more common.
+With the development of information technology services and new technologies, situations in which this evidence is at stake have become increasingly common.

 Many domestic law systems do not contain specific prohibitions for the provision of allegedly illegally obtained evidence in the context of civil or commercial disputes.
 The rationale for this could be the interest of justice.
-If the facts are correct and relevant to the dispute, the way of obtaining them may be considered not per se a sufficient ground to deny production.
+If the facts are correct and relevant to the dispute, even if the evidence was obtained illegally, this fact alone may not provide sufficient grounds to deny their admissibility as evidence in the proceedings.
 Another possible explanation may be that state courts often have wide powers to order the provision of evidence, including that obtained by illegal means, thus remediating the illegality.
-The status is also similar under public international law, in which the International Court of Justice has explicitly allowed the provision in some cases of evidence that has allegedly been obtained illegally.
+The status is also similar under public international law, in which the International Court of Justice has explicitly allowed the provision, in some cases, of evidence that has allegedly been obtained illegally.

-As concerns international arbitration, there is no clear-cut rule for, or uniform approach to, the admission of allegedly illegally obtained documents, or documents that have been leaked.
-The question of admissibility of such evidence is a discretionary matter for the arbitral tribunal and depends on the specific circumstances of the case.
-Practical factors that have been taken into consideration include whether the party relying on the allegedly illegally obtained evidence was involved in its illegal procurement, the materiality of the evidence, whether the evidence was in the public domain, or the degree of the illegality.
+As concerns international arbitration, there is no clear-cut rule for, or uniform approach to, the admission of having allegedly obtained documents illegally, or of having obtained documents that have been leaked.
+The question of admissibility of this evidence is a discretionary matter for the arbitral tribunal and depends on the specific circumstances of the case.
+Practical factors that have been taken into consideration include whether the party relying on the allegedly illegally obtained evidence was involved in its illegal procurement, the materiality of the evidence, whether the evidence was in the public domain and the degree of the illegality.